kemalbehram/visca/x/feemarket/spec/01_concepts.md

 The higher the tip, the more likely the transaction is included in the block.

 Until the Cosmos SDK version v0.46, however, there is no notion of transaction prioritization.
-Thus, the tip for an EIP-1559 transaction on Ethermint should be zero (`MaxPriorityFeePerGas` JSON-RPC endpoint returns `0`).
+Thus, the tip for an EIP-1559 transaction on Visca should be zero (`MaxPriorityFeePerGas` JSON-RPC endpoint returns `0`).
-Have a look at the [mempool](https://docs.evmos.org/validators/setup/mempool.html) docs to read more about how to leverage transaction prioritization.
+Have a look at the [mempool](https://docs.onchainengineer.org/validators/setup/mempool.html) docs to read more about how to leverage transaction prioritization.

 ## Effective Gas price